What is a Model?

 When utilizing single-select and multi-select fields in your model, there are a couple of additional configuration steps to be aware of.

-Second, decide whether or not you'd like to allow unmapped values to flow.
+Next, decide whether or not you'd like to allow unmapped values to flow by checking this box.

 If you do not allow unmapped values to flow (the default setting), the server will reject any value that is not specified in the model.
 In general, this is the recommended approach.
 If you select this approach, you will need to map all possible values for the repository field to the specific values for the model field on the Field Configuration screen during Collection configuration.